 These symptoms typically include:

-Other symptoms are possible and may include:
+Other negative effects are possible and may include:

-- diarrhea, constipation, or other gastrointestinal problems
+- diarrhea, constipation, and other gastrointestinal problems

 - sugar cravings

 - general fatigue